jnjaby/AlignFormer/README.md

 ## License and Acknowledgement

+This project is licensed under .

-This project is open sourced under S-Lab license.
+This project is open sourced under [NTU S-Lab License 1.0](https://github.com/jnjaby/AlignFormer/blob/main/LICENSE.md).
+Redistribution and use should follow this license.
 The code framework is mainly modified from [BasicSR](https://github.com/xinntao/BasicSR).
 Please refer to the original repo for more usage and documents.

 ## Contact